drBenway/pixi-vn-wiki/advanced/distribution.md

 Configure as a single-page app (rewrite all urls to /index.html)?"
 Enter `yes`.
 (Answering this question will ensure that routing, hard reload, and deep linking work in the app)

-"File build/index.html already exists.
+"File dist/index.html already exists.
 Overwrite?"
 Enter `no`.

+---

+GitHub Action deploys are optional.
+If you want to set up automatic builds and deploys with Github, answer the following questions:

 Set up automatic builds and deploys with Github?
 Enter `yes`.